 This diagnostic question targets the following misunderstandings that pupils might have:

-that penguins are amphibians rather than birds and reptiles, respectively, because they divide their time between land and water;
+that penguins are amphibians (rather than birds) because they divide their time between land and water;

-that bats are birds because they have wings and can fly through the air;
+that bats are birds (rather than mammals) because they have wings and can fly through the air;

-that whales are fish because they live in the sea.
+that whales are fish (rather than mammals) because they live in the sea.

+This diagnostic question should reveal whether pupils understand that using a key is a more accurate way to classify an organism than simply trying to decide based upon its habitat or one of its features.

 What to know more?
 Read What does the research say? towards the end of the Teacher Notes.

 Equipment

-access to the key (page 1 student worksheet).
+access to the key (page 1 of the activity sheet).
 This could be projected electronically for the whole class to see or some children may prefer their own printed copy.

 Ways to use this diagnostic question